 For a quick overview, I have listed the minimum requirements you need to fulfill to register and run an Estonian company as an e-resident:

 - Get an e-Residency card.
 The process takes around one month, and you can pick it up from the Estonian embassy/consulate nearest to you.
+In total, there are pickup points in 45+ cities worldwide, including most recently São Paulo, Bangkok, Singapore, and Johannesburg.

 - Get an official address and contact person in Estonia.
 To be able to register your company, you need an official address in Estonia.
 If the company is run solely by non-residents, you’re also required to have a contact person based in Estonia.
 The contact person does not have the right to act on behalf of your company but is responsible for receiving and forwarding important documents or letters.
 It can’t be just any friend—it needs to be a legal/tax professional or an official service provider for companies.